Šuto Orizari Municipality

 Šuto Orizari (Balkan Romani: Shuto Orizari; Shutkë), often shortened as Šutka (Шутка), is one of the ten municipalities that make up the City of Skopje, the capital of the Republic of North Macedonia. Šuto Orizari is also the name of the urban neighbourhood where the municipal seat is located.
 It consists of a council and mayor.

 Šuto Orizari covers 7.48 km² and had 17,357 inhabitants in 2002.
 It is the second smallest municipality of Skopje behind Čair and the least populated.
-Created ex-nihilo after the 1963 Skopje earthquake to relocate Romani people in North Macedonia who had lost their house, Šuto Orizari was the only municipality in North Macedonia with a Muslim Romani people majority.
+Created ex-nihilo after the 1963 Skopje earthquake to relocate Romani people in North Macedonia who had lost their homes, Šuto Orizari was the only municipality in North Macedonia with a Muslim Romani people majority.
 In 2002, they represented 60.6% of the population, and in 2021 they represented 43.8% of the population. Šuto Orizari is the only local administrative unit in the world to have adopted Balkan Romani as an official language.